Display Architecture

 Phase-close rich banner

 In addition to the [phase-close] transcript line, a rich visual banner is emitted to the console at the start of each phase transition.
-In medium and wide modes the banner also includes:
+In the single default-mode layout the banner includes:

 • A artifact: line showing what was produced (e.g. plan: 5 step(s), 2 risk(s)), sourced from artifact_outcome.
-This line is omitted in compact mode and when the artifact outcome is empty.
+This line is omitted when the artifact outcome is empty.

 • A stats: line showing per-phase activity counters (content, thinking, tool calls, errors), omitted when all counters are zero.